 Have any libel, slander or similar provisions of civil or criminal law been used in the context of environmental decision-making processes?
 Have there been any cases of civilian organizations being ordered to pay damages in connection with their public interest environmental protection activities or litigation?

-39. It arises more and more frequently that in connection with the exercise of the rights laid down in the Convention or Hungarian law, a developer considers him or herself to have been subject to libel or to have suffered pecuniary or moral damage.
-Such cases have appeared in relation to the construction of waste incinerators as well as other such installations where, with reference to the dilatory effects of the opponents’ activities or the emergence of additional costs, developers filed civil actions against NGOs.

-No uniform court practice can be identified as yet, and even though the Hungarian Supreme Court has repeatedly confirmed that harm was done to good business reputations, no financial damages have been awarded to the plaintiffs.
+39. It arises more and more frequently that in connection with the exercise of the rights laid down in the Convention or Hungarian law, a developer considers him or herself to have been subject to libel which could damage reputation or to have suffered financial damage.
+Such cases have appeared, where developers filed lawsuits on the basis of the protection of personality or have called for compensation because of the emergence of additional costs.
+In these cases the Hungarian Supreme Court has repeatedly confirmed that harm was done to good business reputations, no financial damages have been awarded to the plaintiffs.

 4. Obstacles encountered in the implementation of Article 3

-40. Difficulties reported by the NGO sector:
+40. Problems reported by environmental- and nature protection civil organizations:

-Judicial proceedings are not uniform.
+Judicial proceedings concerning the registration of civil organizations are not uniform.

 The new Civil Code of 2011 brought many changes to the registration of civil organizations, thus the standardization of legal practice and legal utilization has come to a halt.
 There is a great uncertainty regarding judicial practice.

 The judicial entry process of changes in organization documents (e.g.: change in legal representative) may became a very long process, where it used to be a routine act.

-The change in legislation requirements regarding civilian organizations applying for infrastructural investments in the framework of the Regional Operative Programs posed a serious problem.
-Thus, the requirement of providing a guarantee by the organization became a new provision, which was not an operative requirement at the submission of the tender.
-Providing an adequate guarantee proved to be a serious problem for civilian organizations who have otherwise won the tender.

 The reduction in governmental aid for environmental protection civil organizations threatens the fulfilment of basic duties of the organization.

-It is the civilian organizations standpoint, that there should be an emphasis in higher education on passing on the basic knowledge relating to sustainability and environment.
-The teaching of at least minimal level of these issues should be mandatory in institutions where these issues would otherwise not be part of the profile of the institution.
+According to the civil organization’s opinion there should be more emphasis in education on passing on the basic knowledge relating to sustainability and environment.
+The teaching of at least minimal level of these issues should be mandatory in schools where these issues would otherwise not be part of the profile of the institution.

 5. Further information on the practical application of the general provisions of the Convention (optional)

-41. The report on the activities of the commissioner for future generations in 2011 has concluded the following on the governmental aid of environment protection civilian organizations:
+41. Standpoint of the Deputy Commissioner for the Protection of the Interests of Future Generations: